 1. Be Grateful.
 Turn your binoculars around.
 Focus on what you do have in your life, rather than what you don’t.
 Live from a place of abundance and joy rather than from fear and scarcity.
 Be mindful of what matters most and stay true to living your core values.
 Don’t lose sight of what’s genuinely important.

-2. Be Present.
+2. Be Present-It’s Perfect.
 This isn’t our practice life.
 Stop worrying about what’s next and enjoy what is now.
 The moment is all we have.
 That’s what counts.
 Besides, the holidays are only a small fraction of the time we have each year.
 Enjoy the daily miracles and the precious moments you have.
 As a parent whose children are getting out of the teen years, I would give anything to have my kids be kids again.
 To hold them tight and never let go, take them for walks in the stroller, do the midnight feedings, watch them absorb the world around them, sit and play games, watch cartoons, go to their school plays, answer all of their questions about life, even take care of them when they are sick.
+As your children get older, you you will look back and wish that those little problems you had when they were younger, are the problems you have today!
 If you don’t appreciate these things now, realize that regret lasts forever.

 3. Abandon Insignificance.
 Don’t seek out perfection during the holidays, or in your life.
-Whether you’re striving for the perfect self, vacation, get-together, gift, relationship, career, or result.
+Whether you’re striving for the perfect self, vacation, get-together, gift, home, status, bank account, career, or result.
 As you can see through the experience I shared with my wife, in comparison, none of this really matters.

 4. Embrace Acceptance.
-Stop judging yourself and others.
+Stop judging every experience, yourself and others.
 It only leads to disappointment.
 Don’t hold grudges.
 It robs you of your personal energy and power.
 Take the time to forgive and accept yourself for who you are and others for who they are.
 This also applies to acknowledging your feelings.
 If someone close to you has recently died or you can’t be with loved ones, realize that it’s normal to feel sadness and grief.
-It’s healthy to take time to cry or express your feelings.
+It’s healthy to take time to cry or express your feelings, so that you can learn from them when these feelings pass and you get to the other side.
 After all, you are human.

 5. Appreciate the People in Your Life.
 Think about your family.
 Hug them.
 Kiss them.
 Tell them you love them.
 Share what you admire about them.
 And do so before it’s too late.
 Think about your friends and the other people in your life.
 Share an authentic compliment or give someone a caring smile as you pass a stranger in the street.
 Contact those people in your life who you care about but haven’t connected with in a while.
 Let them know you’re thinking about them.
 Wish them health and happiness.
 It makes everyone feel good.